Boko Haram raid on military post kills soldier | TODAY.NG

 There has also been a spate of hit-and-run raids, as well as attacks on military bases and troops.

-At least three soldiers were killed and six others wounded in a raid on the town of Magumeri, 50 kilometres northwest of Maiduguri, last Saturday.
+At least three soldiers were killed and six others wounded in a raid on the town of Magumeri, 50km northwest of Maiduguri, last Saturday.

 Some 69 people were killed, most of them soldiers and civilian militia members, in the same area last July when Boko Haram fighters attacked an oil exploration team.